tashramsden/CMEECourseWork/week7/README.md

 **Topics covered this week:** [Biological Computing in Python II](https://mhasoba.github.io/TheMulQuaBio/notebooks/06-Python_II.html#) (numpy, scipy, arrays, matrices, profiling, vectorization)

-Languages: Python3 (version 3.10)
+Languages: Python3 (version 3.10.0), R (version 4.1.2), Jupyter notebook (version 6.4.6)

-Project strcuture: 6 python script files and an R script in the code directory; the reuslts directory will be populated by running these.
+Project strcuture: 6 python script files; an R script and a Jupyter notebook in the code directory; the reuslts directory will be populated by running these.
+Data files in the data directory.

 ## Code Files: